ds4se/chapters/turhanb/theGraph.md

 ##Context of Software Analytics Project
-It is important to identify and act upon coordination problems within and across distributed software development teams in the context of global software development (GSD).
-Such problems jeopardize the quality of the system under development, and their identification is paramount to mitigate quality related risks.
+The idea of bug prediction is to prioritize the test efforts to the parts of the system that are most probable to cause potential failures.
+This is expected to result in more cost effective testing, especially when the resources needed for testing the project are relatively expensive [1].
 The data for the example case presented here come from the software component of a mission-critical embedded system project implemented in C++ language with over 100.000 lines of code.
 The development activities were carried out in two distinct geographical locations by multiple development and testing teams, adding up to about 60 developers in total.
 Data collected from the issue management tool reflects the development history of the project spanning a period of two-years.
 One development team volunteered to pilot the developed software analytics models and modes of information representation, providing feedback through personal communication with the R&D team during project meetings [1].

 ##Providing predictions on buggy files

 ![alt text](./performance.png "This graph basically says that 90% of all bugs can be detected by going through the top 30% of the predictions.")

-Once the predictor was created and its accuracy was fine-tuned, the results were presented to a team of practitioners.
+The predictor model was selected among a multitude of machine learning algorithms [1].
+Once the final predictor was created and its accuracy was fine-tuned, the results were presented to a team of practitioners.
 However, the feedback was that the prediction performance graphs and measures were not that useful for them.
 The feedback from practitioners indicated that such performance figures were not useful to have an impact in their daily work, and pointing out error-prone sections within files was regarded as stating the obvious.

 Hence, we started working on finding different ways to help the development teams utilizing the results in practice.
 Consequently, we developed multiple ways of communicating our analysis to practitioners.
 After several attempts with no acceptance [1] we have come up with an _error-handling graph_, which visualize the interactions among teams based on the errors introduced and fixed.
 To our surprise, this turned out to be the most helpful representation as it helped pinpointing communication related issues within and across software development teams.